zopefoundation/z3c.table/src/z3c/table/README.txt

   <a href="...html?table-batchStart=11&table-batchSize=5" class="current">3</a>
   <a href="...html?table-batchStart=15&table-batchSize=5" class="last">4</a>

-Now let's add more items that we can test the skipped links in large batches:
+Now let's add more items so that we can test the skipped links in large batches:

   >>> for i in range(1000):
   ...     idx = i+20